Staff Profile:Prof. Elizabeth J. Cooke

 - B.A.
 (Oxford), M.A.
 (Oxford), LL.M.
 (Reading);

-In October 2009 she was appointed a Recorder on the South-Eastern Circuit.
 She is an honorary member of the Association of Contentious Trust and Probate Solicitors, and an honorary academic member of the Chancery Bar Association.
+Her interests outside the law include watching her children grow, rock climbing, and baroque chamber music.